3iiiKuro/3iiiKuro/README.md

 # Heyo! 👋
 ## About Me

-I'm **David Burguillos**, a Web Design student at NAIT, diving deep into the world of design and digital creativity.
+I'm **David Burguillos**, a Web Development student at NAIT, striving to be come a UX/UI designer.

 ### How I Design
 Design to me is making noise.
 Making things stand out and pop out.
 Whether it comes to fashion or design, I want to make a statement about who I am.
 I stay consitent to show that it's just me.